FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Applications to Markets

 Additionally, consumer $i$ has a \emph{share} $\alpha_{ij}$ of the profit of the $j$-th production unit, for each $j \in N$.
 Shares are non-negative and the profits are entirely shared among the consumers, i.e., \begin{assumptions}[label={IV.b.},leftmargin=30pt] \item For all $i \in M$ and $j \in N$, $\alpha_{ij} \geq 0$; for all $j \in N$, $\sum_{i=1}^m \alpha_{ij}=1$. \end{assumptions} \end{itemize}

 Before we proceed, we provide a brief discussion on some of the assumptions of the model above.\footnote{The reader is referred to the original paper by \citet{arrow1954existence} for an extensive discussion on the assumptions of the model.} For the production plans, \cref{prod:1} corresponds to non-increasing returns to scale, i.e., when all production variables are increased by an amount, the output is increased by an ``at-most-proportional'' amount. \cref{prod:2} states that it is not possible for the production to have output without having some input.
 Finally, \cref{prod:3} asserts that it is not possible to have two production vectors that exactly ``cancel'' each other, since some labor is necessary for production, and labor cannot be produced.
 For the consumers' utilities, \cref{util1} is a standard assumption in consumer and market theory. \cref{util2} asserts that there is no ``saturation point'', i.e., a consumption vector that the consumer prefers to all others.
-A related sufficient condition would be that the utility function is \emph{strictly monotone}, although non-satiation is a weaker condition which is still sufficient for the existence of a market equilibrium by \cref{thm:arrow-debreu-original}.
-Finally, \cref{util3} is a standard assumption on the convexity of the indifference curves. \\
+A related sufficient condition would be that the utility function is \emph{strictly monotone}, although non-satiation is a weaker condition which is still sufficient for the existence of a market equilibrium by \cref{thm:arrow-debreu-original}. \cref{util3} is a standard assumption on the convexity of the indifference curves. \cref{endowment} asserts that each consumer could feasibly consume from their endowment and still have leftover stock to trade in the market.
+Finally, \cref{shares} simply states that the profits are non-negative and are shared entirely among the consumers, i.e., there are no profits supplied to outside entities. \\

 At the center of competitive markets is the concept of \emph{competitive} or \emph{market equilibrium}, i.e., a set of prices, production plans and consumption vectors such that supply equals demand and all agents maximize their individual utility at the given set of prices.
 We provide the formal definition below.